 The Minnesota Twins, in conjunction with the Anaphylaxis & Food Allergy Association (AFAA), are proud to offer Peanut Controlled Days!

-The Twins have teamed up with the Anaphylaxis & Food Allergy Association to offer twelve special dates at Target Field for fans who suffer from peanut allergies.
+Each season the Twins team up with the Anaphylaxis & Food Allergy Association to offer special dates at Target Field for fans who suffer from peanut allergies.

 The Twins private balconies, located above left field, will be a “peanut controlled zone” on these dates.
 Traditional ballpark fare (not peanuts) will be available for purchase on the open-air balconies.
 If a member of your family suffers from a peanut allergy, don’t miss this chance to see the Twins at Target Field!

-No Refunds or Exchanges from the Twins office, but you may sell unused tickets to AFAA families on waiting list if you can’t use them (Contact AFAA for info).
+No Refunds or Exchanges from the Twins office, but you may sell unused tickets to AFAA families by posting on AFAA’s social media links.
 Only those with legitimate allergy of peanuts and their immediate family members are eligible.
 Participants will be required to sign a waiver and may be asked to provide documentation from a doctor.

 See the order form for ticket prices.